Krik? Krak!: "Caroline's Wedding"

 "Caroline's Wedding" takes place before, during, and after the titular event.
-As the story begins, Caroline emerges from a Brooklyn courtroom with her citizenship certificate.
+As the story begins, Grace, Caroline's elder sister, emerges from a Brooklyn courtroom with her citizenship certificate.
 She calls her mother with excitement to announce that she has become a United States citizen and her mother advises her to go immediately to get a passport which will be the truly helpful document.
-Caroline drops off her citizenship papers and feels uneasy, recalling how her family has been anxious about papers ever since Ma was put in immigration jail when she was pregnant with Caroline.
+Grace drops off her citizenship papers and feels uneasy, recalling how her family has been anxious about papers ever since Ma was put in immigration jail when she was pregnant with Caroline.
 Caroline is about to marry Eric, who is a non-Haitian man.
-Caroline's adult sister Grace discusses the upcoming wedding with their mother, Ma.
+Grace discusses the upcoming wedding with their mother, Ma.
 Ma strongly disapproves of Caroline marrying outside of their culture.
 She makes bone soup which is traditionally supposed to "cure all kinds of ills."
 Ma has been serving bone soup for dinner every night since Caroline and Eric got engaged in hopes that her soup will remove their relationship.
 Ma helps Caroline when she is nervous during the wedding ceremony and then becomes sad because she feels that Caroline will distance herself from her family after she gets married.
 The story ends with Caroline, Grace, and Ma cooking bone soup.
 They discuss the bonds that hold them together and will guide them forward.